-(This article has been republished from The Quint’s archives to mark Mohammad Ali Jinnah’s birth anniversary on 25 December.
+(This article has been republished from The Quint’s archives to mark Mohammad Ali Jinnah’s speech to to the constituent Assembly on 11 August 1947.
 It was originally published on 4 May 2018.)

 Who is the real MA Jinnah?
 Jinnah, who single handedly created Pakistan or, the man who fiery nationalist and friend Sarojini Naidu called “the apostle of Hindu Muslim unity”?

 Who is the real Jinnah, the man who never wore his Muslim identity on his sleeve, or the one, in 1940, who decided to demand that Muslims should have their own sovereign republic called Pakistan?

 Who is the real Jinnah?
 The man who almost became the top leader of India in 1916-17, or the man who was lost in anonymity and left India to practice law in London in the 1920s?
 Who is the real Jinnah, the man who seemed humourless and emotionless or the man who was madly in love with his wife, Ruttei?

 Jinnah will always remain an enigmatic figure in history.
 He is once again in news in India, but for the wrong reason.
 At a time when nationalism is the flavour of the season, Jinnah’s portrait in Aligarh Muslim University is causing a lot of angst.

 Obviously, the so-called nationalists do not like it and will see to it that the issue is stoked to the point that it can help the Hindutva brigade polarise some votes in the 2019 elections.
 Jinnah is the reason for the mayhem on the campus of Aligarh Muslim University.
 The police had to resort to lathicharge due to communal tension in the campus and its vicinity.